hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-09-17-building-a-retro-arcade-controller.md

 {% include figure image_path="/assets/images/posts/2022-09-17-building-a-retro-arcade-controller/0.jpg" caption="The printed enclosure with the Kailh low-profile switches popped in."%}

-I then tried to pop in the circular keycaps onto the switches, but the stems of the printed keycaps were too thick.
+I then tried to press in the circular keycaps onto the switches, but the stems of the printed keycaps were too thick.
 I found that I had to file down the stems for all the keycaps.

 <figure class="half">
     <a href="/assets/images/posts//2022-09-17-building-a-retro-arcade-controller/1.jpg"><img src="/assets/images/posts//2022-09-17-building-a-retro-arcade-controller/1.jpg"></a>